 The Teacher Manual starts with some general how-to-and-why information plus a complete scope and sequence for the course.
 Daily lesson plans include the same grammar instruction found in the student book plus a wealth of additional information and complete corrective support (i.e. answer keys) for each of the daily sentence edits.
 "Fixes" are explained and grammatical "talking points" are provided.
 Helpful sidebar teacher's notes serve as a cross-reference to other lessons as well as interesting historical tidbits such as the name (pilcrow) for the paragraph mark and its origin (Middle Ages) and purpose (to separate content).
 Appendices with the story, IEW references, and a copy of the Grammar Glossary complete the Teacher Manual.

 The Teacher/Student Combo packages provide both a Teacher Manual and a Student book.

 In case it's not clear, the goal of these courses is FUN - along with learning and remembering good grammar, of course.
 They provide a light touch that is embedded in practicality.
 Obviously designed to complement the IEW writing courses, they are integrated with IEW terms such as dress-ups, acronyms (FANBOYS), and clause starters (www.asia.b).
-It's assumed that the student and teacher will be familiar with either Teaching Writing Structure & Style or Structure and Style for Students from IEW.
-However, the Fix It! edits can be done as a stand-alone program.
+The Fix It! materials can be done as a stand-alone program.
 I've been a lukewarm fan of editing approaches to grammar, but this one is also strong in providing systematic, structural coverage of grammar.
 This combination of instruction and practical application is highly effective.
 TMs - 225 - 250 pgs. spiral-bound; SBs - 120 pgs spiral-bound ~ Janice